 Some cruises will stop at the fishing villages where you can enjoy fresh seafood prepared by the locals or enjoy other activities in the local area.

-There are many activities you can do in the Ha Long Bay.
-Whether it’s kayaking, swimming, scuba diving, caving, climbing, fishing, or taking a cruise, so yes, you should definitely visit the emerald bay.
+There are many different activities you can do in and around Ha Long Bay.
+Whether it’s kayaking, swimming, scuba diving, caving, climbing, fishing, or taking a cruise there’s plenty to do.
+It’s definitely well worth a visit to this stunning emerald bay if you are travelling anywhere in northern Vietnam.

 Have you been to the Ha Long Bay?
 Did you take a tour, kayak or do any other activities?
 Let us know in the comments below…